ShingShen/fileriver/README.md

 # 📦 fileriver

-This project is a Minimal Viable Product (MVP) for a unified file transfer server.
+This project is a unified file transfer server.
 It currently supports:

 - ✅ HTTP file upload and download
 - ✅ FTP file transfer with authentication
 - ✅ TFTP file transfer
-- 🔜 SFTP placeholder for future integration

 ---